-The type of experience you’re describing has kept Nicole and I on the sidelines for investing in real estate.
+The type of experience you’re describing has kept me and Nicole on the sidelines for investing in real estate.
 We already have two kids, two jobs and we don’t really want to add another job into our lives at this point.
 Yes, we could get a property manager (and you could too), but that would cut even further into your profits.

 In short, I get it what you’re feeling.